8 flat top grills lined up for testing

 Time to temperature, BTU's, heat zones and more are all fine and good, but here's a test designed to check the evenness of the flat top griddle heat.

-We set each grill to 350 degrees as measured by our Thermoworks IR gun, then covered the entire griddle surface with white bread from our local bakery outlet.
+We set each grill to 350 degrees as measured by our Thermoworks IR gun, then covered the entire griddle surface with slices of bread.
 We set the Big and Loud timer to 5 minutes and sat back to smell the toast.

 Wind Test